Walter Nicolai

 place of birth: Braunschweig (Brunswick)

-Königreich Preußen: OHL, Oberstleutnant
+Königreich Preußen: Abteilung IIIb, Oberstleutnant

 Major Nicolai

-overseeing 90 officers and military civil servants and heading up the war propaganda effort as well.
-His chief task during the war, however, remained the managing of the flow of reconnaissance information.
-There were some field commanders, most notably the Crown Prince, who greatly resented Nicolai's "meddling" when he placed his intelligence officers, or "OHL spies", within the staffs of numbered armies.
-Major Nicolai also cultivated a heated rivalry with Colonel Max Bauer as Section IIIb delved deeper into Germany's domestic policies.
+outbreak, Nicolai became the permanent chief of Supreme Command's intelligence and counter-intelligence office, Sektion IIIb.
+Here he oversaw 90 military officers and civil servants while also heading up the war propaganda effort.
+His chief task during the Great War, however, was managing of the flow of reconnaissance information.
+There were some field commanders, most notably Crown Prince Wilhelm, who greatly resented Nicolai's "meddling" when he placed his intelligence officers, or "OHL spies", within the staffs of numbered armies.
+Major Nicolai also cultivated a heated rivalry with Oberst Max Bauer as Section IIIb delved deeper into Germany's domestic policies.

-As the war
+As the War

 Oberstleutnant 27.01.1918